MicrosoftDocs/power-automate-docs/articles/desktop-flows/ui-elements.md

 All selectors are displayed with a default friendly name that makes them easily accessible.
 To rename a selector, right-click on its name and select **Rename**.

-When you edit a UI element with multiple selectors, you are able to disable a selector by right-clicking on it and selecting **Disable**.
+When you edit a UI element with multiple selectors, you're able to disable a selector by right-clicking on it and selecting **Disable**.
 This functionality can be helpful during testing.

 ![Screenshot of the rename and disable options for a selector.](./media/ui-elements/rename-disable-selector.png)